 What does the green anaconda look like?

 Green anacondas are infamous as the world’s largest and heaviest variety of snake.
 They do not hold the claim to being the longest snake though with this title going to the reticulated python.

 They have grown to be 8.8m (29ft) long and 250kg (550lbs) in weight.
 Their diameter may be as much as 30.5cm (12in) around.
 Males are much smaller than females.

-They have an olive green coloured skin spotted with black blotches.
+They have olive green colored skin spotted with black blotches.
 Their narrow head has an orange-yellow stripe running down the side.
-When swimming they are able to see without putting their body above the water due to their high set highs.

 Anacondas are a carnivorous species.
 This one feeds upon anything which it can overpower.
 This can range from birds, mammals, reptiles and fish through to larger prey like tapirs, capybara, deer and caimans.
 It is rare that such a large prey item is eaten.

 In some cases cannibalism has been observed with females eating smaller males.
-Scientists suggest that this may be an opportunistic move after birth to meet their food needs for the long gestation period.
+Scientists suggest that this may be an opportunistic move after birth to meet their energy needs for the long gestation period.

-They live in slow-moving freshwater areas which are quite shallow.
-These are located in tropical savannahs, grasslands and rainforests.
+Green anacondas will make their home in tropical savannas, grasslands and rainforests.
 They can also be found in swamps and marshes.

-Breeding season takes place from April to May.
-Females move around surprisingly little for this time instead waiting for males to approach them.
+Breeding season takes place from March to May during the dry season.
+Female green anacodas move around surprisingly little for this time instead waiting for males to approach them.
 Many males will approach a single female using a scent trail which they lay down to find her.

 On occasion up to 12 males may vie for a single female.
 These males wrap around the female in what is known as a ‘breeding ball.’
 They will then all attempt to mate with the female in a process which may take four weeks before one experiences success.